mahaamesha/Voice-Switch-with-HC05/README.md

 # Voice-Switch-with-HC05
 by Ma Haamesha

 Little arduino project, providing voice control to turn on and off devices.
 As first simulation, I use LED 5mm and active buzzer.
 It can be used for any AC electronic devices 220V, you need relay as switch.
+Use ESP8266 and provide it internet acces and you can control it everywhere as simple IoT system.

 What you need?
 1. Breadboard